Richmond, Utah: History

 Agrippa Cooper was the first settler in Richmond in the mid-1850s.
 In 1859, surveyors visited the Richmond area and determined it to be a suitable area for living, with abundant water that could be used for farming and milling, and land that was fertile for growing crops.
 Within a few years log cabins, dugouts, and a log fort had been built.
 In 1860, a sawmill and a schoolhouse were erected.
-The city was settled mainly by Mormon pioneers, such as John Bair, Stillman Pond, Goudy E. Hogan, Thomas Levi Whittle, and Marriner W. Merrill.
+The city was settled mainly by Mormon pioneers, such as Thomas Levi Whittle, John Bair, Stillman Pond, Goudy E. Hogan, and Marriner W. Merrill.

+The city was likely named in honor of LDS apostle Charles C. Rich, who had been the Apostle who traveled to the American Falls area of California in 1850 to call the first ten Latter-day Saint missionaries (including Whittle) to serve in Hawaii.
+Other factors involved in selecting the name may also have been the rich local soil or that Richmond, London was the hometown of some of its English settlers.

 In 1860, LDS Church President Brigham Young visited the settlement of Richmond to council and direct the settlement.
 The Native Americans in the Cache Valley were becoming hostile to many of the Mormon pioneers, and many violent battles had already been fought.
 Young counseled the settlers to "Move your families and wagons close together, then, if you are disturbed, you are like a hive of bees, and everyone is ready and knows at once what to do."
 This led the settlers to build a fort named "Fort Richmond".

-The city was likely named in honor of LDS apostle Charles C. Rich, though it may also have been named for the rich local soil or for Richmond, London, the hometown of some of its English settlers.
-Richmond was incorporated in 1868.